PauSala/indiana/README.md

           [default: .]

-  -d, --deep
-          Flag to indicate whether to search for the dependency in Cargo.lock as well

-  -t, --threaded
-          Flag to indicate whether to explore files in parallel

   -f, --filter <FILTER>
           Semver filter to filter the dependency by.
 Accepts a single semver version or a range in quotes, coma separated.